 Jikoin Temple is a special destination: a Buddhist temple dedicated to the art of tea.
 Founded by tea master Sekishu Katagiri in 1663, the style of ceremony developed there was practiced by the Tokugawa shogunate and common among samurai classes.
 The temple grounds are known for their precise Zen gardens, perfect for contemplating over a cup of thick matcha tea.

-While Jikoin Temple is well-known for its pristine Zen garden, neighbouring Yatadera Temple has a more natural feel, especially from mid-May when thousands of hydrangea bloom in profusion.
+While Jikoin Temple is well-known for its pristine Zen garden, neighboring Yatadera Temple has a more natural feel, especially from mid-May when thousands of hydrangea bloom in profusion.
 There is also a pleasant hiking path behind the temple complex, offering a miniature 4.5km version of the famous 88 temple Kobo Daishi pilgrimage of Shikoku.

-Another samurai-related pastime is goldfish cultivation, and since the Edo period, Yamato Koriyama has become a centre for all things goldfish.
+Another samurai-related pastime is goldfish cultivation, and since the Edo period, Yamato Koriyama has become a center for all things goldfish.
 To soak up the town's atmosphere, stroll its narrow streets dotted with traditional wooden houses and shops.
 Among them you'll find Kochikuya, a souvenir shop where you can try your hand at goldfish scooping: the owner is a master in the art.

-Koriyama Castle is also close to the town centre, and though the main castle is currently under restoration, you can walk around the main gate house and the formal gardens, which are particularly beautiful in spring and autumn.
+Koriyama Castle is also close to the town center, and though the main castle is currently under restoration, you can walk around the main gate house and the formal gardens, which are particularly beautiful in spring and autumn.

 The area also boasts some fine dining opportunities listed in the Michelin Guide.
 Ogawa, a traditional Japanese inn and restaurant, serves multi-course kaiseki cuisine.
 For French cuisine prepared using locally grown Yamato Yasai vegetables in a luxurious setting, Le Benkei is most definitely worth a visit.